Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 <p class="caption">(\#fig:chonepercapgraph)Scatterplot of revenue and percap</p>
 </div>

 Another metric that could be used better is __Sales on or by date__.
 This metric asks how many sales I had on a particular date in the previous year.
-This metric may be the biggest liar out of any commonly used KPI.
-It can be fraught with distortion in Baseball because of the schedule.
+It may be the biggest liar among commonly used KPIs.
+It can be fraught with distortion in baseball because of the schedule.
 It likely has more validity when a sport has fewer games or has a higher FSE base.
-FSE stands for _Full Season Equivalent_ and represents the number of tickets sold to individuals on a season (or modified season) basis.
+FSE stands for _Full Season Equivalent_ and represents the number of tickets sold to individuals on a season or modified-season basis.

 _Sales by date_ is problematic for a few different reasons:

 1. If you compare yourself to a different team, it doesn't consider the admixture of tickets.
 A team with 20,000 FSEs will look dramatically different than a team with 6,000 FSEs.
 2. Once your schedule has begun, the admixture of games will significantly influence the outcomes.
 What does this mean?

 We'll see in chapter \@ref(chapter6) which elements will most influence ticket sales.
 Sales-by-date doesn't consider game dates, opponents, on-field success, seasonality, game times, etc. Additionally, people purchase tickets at different times and for various reasons.
 Because of these differences, sales of a specific ticket class may look great after the first twenty games but could be better after the first forty games.
 Look at the line graph in chapter \@ref(chapter3) \@ref(fig:chthreeticketsline).
 If you built a cumulative line for each line, the results would look very different.
 Refrain from benchmarking off of sales-by-date.
 Instead, leverage forecasts that consider the underlying elements of the schedule.
-Consider a simple example (figure: \@ref(fig:salary)).
+Consider a simple example (figure \@ref(fig:salary)).
 This illustration was created with publicly available data, and we'll demonstrate how to make it a little later.

 <div class="figure" style="text-align: center">
 <img src="images/CH1_salary.png" alt="Relationship to avg salary and ticket sales" width="100%" />
 <p class="caption">(\#fig:salary)Relationship to avg salary and ticket sales</p>
 </div>

 There certainly appears to be some relationship between the average salary of a player and the total number of tickets sold.
 The relationship might even be more substantial for teams in larger markets.
 Why is this the case?
-This top-down approach to forecasting demonstrates that the amount that players are paid (or if a few players are paid a lot of money) that ticket sales tend to be higher.
+This top-down approach to forecasting suggests that when players are paid more, or when a few players are paid a lot of money, ticket sales tend to be higher.
 We don't see tight clusters based on market size.
-Higher pay may demonstrate better performance.
+Higher pay may indicate better performance.
 Better performance might translate into more wins.
-More wins attract more earned media and fans, and your ticket sales increase.
+More wins attract more earned media and fans, and ticket sales increase.

 This is an obtuse example, but it demonstrates the point.
 There are underlying mechanisms that likely do a reasonable job of explaining ticket sales.
 We didn't even cover bottom-up forecasting elements such as marketing efforts!